rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 So I took another look at the mysterious "architecture-not-a-framework".

-### A less quick Overview of Flux, and it's missing piece
+### An Overview of Flux, and it's missing piece

 (If you're already well-versed in Flux, you can skip this - though your corrections would be valued!)

-Flux's slogan is "one-way data flow" (err, they say "unidirectional").
+Flux's slogan is "unidirectional data flow".
 Here's what that flow looks like:

 ![Flux Diagram](https://github.com/facebook/flux/raw/master/docs/img/flux-diagram-white-background.png)